Expand your realtime crypto wallet by integrating a dynamic feed of onchain activity.

 .value_usd

-), if provided by the API, is formatted to two decimal places and shown, giving a sense of the transaction’s monetary worth.Restart your server by running node server.js
+), if provided by the API, is formatted to two decimal places and shown, giving a sense of the transaction’s monetary worth.node server.js

 and refresh the app in the browser.